jacklh9/StarTrek_BASIC/source/README.md

 ## Viewing the Extended ASCII text files

-- Install Notepad++ which supports encodings that can read Extended ASCII characters
+- Install Notepad++ which supports encodings that can read Extended ASCII characters.
 - Open the text file with Notepad++.
 - Change your encoding:
 Encoding | Character sets | Western European | OEM-US